Stationary bandit theory

-The theory of the stationary bandit is a theory on the origin of the state developed in 1993 by American scholars Martin C. McGuire and Mancur Olson.
-The theory posits that state powers emerge from political anarchy when a bandit comes to control a territory and becomes incentivized to manage its economy.
-The theory has been used in analysis of warlord states.
+The theory of the stationary bandit is a political economy theory explaining the origins of the state, primarily developed by the American economist Mancur Olson.
+The core idea was further formalized in collaboration with Martin C. McGuire.

+Under conditions of anarchy, "roving bandits" engage in uncoordinated theft, destroying incentives to invest and produce.
+A bandit who settles and monopolizes theft—becoming a "stationary bandit"—gains an "encompassing interest" in the territory's prosperity, leading to regular taxation rather than total plunder, provision of public goods (such as protection), and encouragement of economic growth.
+This transition is seen as a key step in state formation.

+The theory has been applied to the analysis of warlord states and fragile political orders.

 Basic principles

-In this theory, the emerging state is equated with a "stationary bandit" who decides to settle in a specific territory, to unilaterally control it and to generate income from the population (carry out robberies) in the long term.
-As the stationary bandit expects to remain in control long enough to benefit from the territory's economy, the stationary bandit is incentivized to stimulate economic activity and development, and to set a level of taxation that leaves sufficient resources for the population to use for accumulation, investment, and subsequent increases in production.
-The stationary bandit is also incentivized to protect the territory from roving or "itinerant bandits" who seek to extract maximum benefit in the short term and undermine the territory's economy.
+In this theory, the emerging state is equated with a "stationary bandit" who decides to settle in a specific territory, unilaterally control it, and generate income from the population (carry out robberies) in the long term.
+This distinguishes the stationary bandit from "roving bandits", whose goal is to extract maximum benefit in the short term, destroying the incentive for investment and production.

+As the stationary bandit expects to remain in control long enough to benefit from the territory's economic growth, he is incentivized to set a level of taxation that leaves sufficient resources for the population to use for accumulation, investment, and subsequent increases in production.
+The stationary bandit is also incentivized to provide public goods, such as peace and security from other bandits, as a productive population is a more lucrative source of tax revenue.

+Autocracy

-For an autocrat, the main threat is losing power, either by revolution or by conquest from a roving bandit.
-Historically, rule has been legitimized by establishing a dynastic form of governance (shifting from a tyrant to a monarch).
-Otherwise, lacking confidence in stability, there is a high likelihood that the stationary bandit will abandon the attempt to control the territory and will transform into a roving bandit.
+For an autocrat, the main threat is losing power, either through revolution or conquest by a rival bandit.
+The solution to this problem in history is often the establishment of a dynastic form of governance, which lengthens the autocrat's time horizon and strengthens incentives to protect the territory's long-term productivity.
+Lacking confidence in the stability of his rule, a stationary bandit may revert to a roving bandit's behavior, seeking to maximize short-term extraction without regard for the population's welfare or economic growth.

+Democracy

 Olson holds that leaders of a democracy, like stationary bandits, are guided primarily by their own self-interest.
-The leader needs the support of the majority to win elections, requiring lower tax rates and greater sharing of goods to the population than an autocrat, and must also contend with the lobbying of interest groups which may not serve the interests of the majority.
+However, democratic institutions create a different set of incentives.
+A leader needs the support of the majority to win elections, which requires lower tax rates and a greater provision of public goods than an autocrat would provide.
+Democratic rulers thus retain a smaller share of the social surplus for themselves.
+However, Olson also notes that under democracy, the process of decision-making and redistribution of national income is influenced by various interest groups, which may lobby for decisions that do not serve the interests of the majority.

-Critiques of competing theories
+Critique of other theories

 The stationary bandit theory includes criticisms to refute other theories of state formation.